NOMAD MANIA

 LIKES

 1. Ease of Use.
 Easy to register and free.
-Write your own profile to tell as much as you want to.
+Write your profile to tell as much as you want to.
 No ads.

 2. Keep track of your travels in one convenient place.
-Nomad Mania is extremely well designed.
+Nomad Mania is extremely well-designed.
 Log in and easily navigate to what you want to do.
 Use Quick Enter to add your regions.
-Post your trip to tell others your destinations.
+Post your trip to tell others about your destinations.
 Go to the home page, click on the map where you can also enter the region, and enter your series.
 Easily check to see your rankings.
 Most “big” travellers use Nomad Mania.

 4. Accomplishing goals is made very convenient – UN 193, regions, series, country ranking, World Heritage Sites.

 5. Gain at least a basic understanding of the history and culture of individual countries.
 If one has visited the majority of NM sites in a country and done a modicum of reading, they leave a country with a fair understanding of what the place is all about.
-I read the Wikipedia write up on every country and visit many museums that increase my knowledge.
+I read the Wikipedia write-up on every country and visit many museums that increase my knowledge.
 The best would be to read about the present geopolitical situation using resources like The Economist.
-For some of my destinations I have collected recent Economist articles and have added them to my posts.
+For some of my destinations, I have collected recent Economist articles and have added them to my posts.

 7. Get Rid of Your Guidebooks?
-Instead of using guidebooks (Lonely Planet, Rough Guides and many others), one can use Nomad Mania to give you a complete list of ideas of things to see – what my personal primary interest as a traveler is.
+Instead of using guidebooks (Lonely Planet, Rough Guides and many others), one can use Nomad Mania to give you a complete list of ideas of things to see – what my primary interest as a traveller is.
 With writing and publishing delays, guidebooks are out of date when published.
 They are bulky and one more heavy object to carry in your pack.
 And they get very expensive.
 I find the information unreliable (everything is wonderful as if the book was getting a kickback from saying only positive things).
 There are many other sources including apps that list restaurants and entertainment.

 Guide books have too much extraneous information – I never used guidebooks to tell me:

-Ÿ Entertainment – again one wants to go to places that suit them now, not what was fashionable 3 years previously.
+Entertainment – again one wants to go to places that suit them now, not what was fashionable 3 years previously.

-Ÿ With the Internet and apps for everything (especially maps), one gets much more reliable information about transportation, airports and how to get around.
+With the Internet and apps for everything (especially maps), one gets much more reliable information about transportation, airports and how to get around.

 DISLIKES